-- Net Asset Value per share USD 0.87 (December 2011: USD 0.57, June 2012: USD 0.74) representing a net increase of 52.6%. - Successful value generation from investing in the US loan market. - Wyler Park property in Bern, Switzerland fully let. - No material developments in the private equity portfolio. - During 2012, the Company purchased 56,052,180 shares to be held in treasury
+- Net Asset Value per share USD 0.86 (December 2012: USD 0.87) - Performance driven as in past years by profitable activity in the US loan market partially offset by a decline in the share price of Babylon. - Wyler Park property in Bern, Switzerland fully let. - No material developments in the private equity portfolio. - During 2013, the Company purchased 3,445,755 shares to be held in treasury.